 2. Use emails to call attention to new features

-👀 12 Onboarding email examples to increase trial to conversion in 2024
+👀 12 Onboarding email examples to increase trial to conversion in 2025

 ClickUp does an excellent job by including a video explaining how to use the feature in the email.

-3. Promote your feature on Social media
+4. Promote your new feature on social media

 People today are “chronically online” more than ever, so if you want to grab their attention – social media is the way to go.
-Here are a few ways you can use social platforms to hype up your new feature release:
+Here are a few ways you can use social platforms to hype up your new feature release.

 Design eye-catching and scroll-stopping social media posts to attract your target audience who are not your active customers.
 Experiment with different types of content, like videos, gifs, and popular memes.
 You can ask everyone in the company to post from their accounts to generate awareness about the launch.